MegAgainDev/ai-mlaas-scikit/README.md

 - Live Site: [Diabetes Risk Assessment](http://MegAgaindev.pythonanywhere.com/)

 ## Updates
-Will be provided to improve functionality and user interface.
+Updates Will be provided to improve functionality and user interface as changes are made.